robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 Since the mapping mechanism prevents access to unmapped memory areas an app may crash without affecting other apps.

 ## MVBASE
-mvbase atomically swaps the current value to Rd for a new value in Rs1 of the base register identified by Rs2.
+mvbase atomically swaps the current value to Rd for a new value in Rs1 of the base/bound register identified by Rs2.
+Values 0 to 15 in Rs2 identify a base register.
+Values 16 to 31 in Rs2 identify a bounds register.
-If Rs1 is x0 then only the current value is returned, no update of the base register takes place.
+If Rs1 is x0 then only the current value is returned, no update of the base/bound register takes place.

 ### Instruction Format
 |  0  | Rs2 | Rs1 | 0 |  Rd  |    13   |